LiaScript/liascript.github.com/content/english/blog/002_umsetzung-chancen-und-herausforderungen-von-remote-laboren.md

     - Sebatian Zug

 categories:
-    - Talk
+    - News
 tags:
+    - Video
-    - LiaScript
+    - Education
-    - YouTube
+    - TVET

 description: "This poster represents one of the earliest publications on LiaScript, showcasing our pioneering ideas on leveraging open-source methodologies to develop Massive Open Online Courses (MOOCs)."
 ---